oldd/preview/book_source/ReadMe.md

 to include
 	something along the lines of all the copy below core learning objectives
+		decomposing, understanding and planning a project
+		development as communication
+		clean software design
 	something about the embedded pedagogy
 	some light instructions and motivation